UrbanInstitute/nccs/_datasets/bmf.md

 ## BMF Overview

-The IRS 990 Business Master File, often referred to as the "BMF," is a database maintained by the Internal Revenue Service (IRS) in the United States.
+The IRS 990 Business Master File, often referred to as the "BMF," is a database maintained by the Internal Revenue Service (IRS).
 It contains information about tax-exempt organizations and other entities that are required to file various forms of the IRS Form 990 series.
 These organizations include:

 1. All 501(c)(3) charitable organizations, foundations, religious entities.
 2. Social welfare organizations, civic leagues, and associations with status 501c4.